 Located about 10 miles outside of the city of Philadelphia, this airport serves millions of air travelers every year, making it the 21st busiest in the country.

-It was also ranked the worst among all large airports in customer service satisfaction — by quite a few points.
+It was also ranked the worst among all large airports in customer service satisfaction, by quite a few points.
 Those surveyed rated Philadelphia International poorly in categories such as terminal facilities, food and retail amenities, and check-in experience.

-Worst: O’Hare International Airport (ORD)
+Worst: Cleveland Hopkins International Airport (CLE)

 Trending Stories

-Best: Charlotte Douglas International Airport (CLT)
+Best: Minneapolis-Saint Paul International Airport (MSP)

 Best: Detroit Metropolitan Wayne County Airport (DTW)